We often imagine that the face of oral cancer is a male in his 60s who has used tobacco products.

 Treatment: Surgery, Chemo, Radiation

-Delay in Diagnosis: She didn’t go to doctors
+Delay in Diagnosis: She didn’t see any doctors or dentists before diagnosis.

 Symptoms: Persistent sore on tongue